kingreza/theswiftbook/chapters/structures.md

   }
 }
 ````
-In Swift, Strucutures like classes can also be extended.
-Assuming the structure define aboved exists somewhere in our project we can extend its functionality, just as we can in Classes somewhere else in our code
+In Swift, Structures like classes can also be extended.
+Assuming the structure defined aboved exists somewhere in our project we can extend its functionality, just as we can in Classes somewhere else in our code

 ````Swift
 extension Person {